[Mathematics] Music Games LaTeX What MSC2020 Classification Am I?

-I am a first year graduate student at the University of Texas at Austin.
-I graduated from the University of Florida in 2024, with a bachelors degree in mathematics and minors in physics and computer science.
-Here is my cv (as of 10/24/24).
+I am a second-year graduate student at the University of Texas at Austin.
+I graduated from the University of Florida in 2024, with a bachelor's degree in mathematics and minors in physics and computer science.

 I am interested in algebraic geometry, homological algebra, commutative algebra, representation theory, modular forms, harmonic analysis, functional analysis, and mathematical physics.
 I will eventually specialize somewhere, but I believe that a broad background in mathematics is nice to have.